emurillojr/flp_website/README.md

 # flp_website
 Fullscreen Landing Page With HTML &amp; CSS
-Landing page with a fullscreen image in the background
+Landing page with a fullscreen responsive image in the background
 Also used a little bit of flexbox css styling

+Live version: (CTRL+click on the link)
+<a href="https://emurillojr.github.io/flp_website/index.html" target="_blank">myBeachSite</a>